- 17 Essential Elements of a Successful Direct Mail Marketing Campaign - July 29, 2014

 Thanks to Eustace L. Greaves Jr., Greaves Financial Services, Insurance and Income Tax Preparation Services, 17 years in business

-5. Start with Sustainably in Mind
+5. Start with sustainably in mind

-In hind sight I would have focused much more deeply on a sustainable way to generate deal flow and new leads.
-No matter how large owners think their network is (mine is large) it is not large enough and although power networking/word of mouth is the best source of leads of all the advisor/coach /consultant/soloprenuers I know almost none are reaching their personal income goals.
+In hindsight, I would have focused much more deeply on a sustainable way to generate deal flow and new leads.
+No matter how large owners think their network is (mine is large) it is not large enough and although power networking/word of mouth is the best source of leads of all the advisor/coach/consultant/solopreneurs I know almost none are reaching their personal income goals.
 What I am doing differently is focusing on the internet.
 I have just launched an e-commerce site and hope to launch a content site in the next 90 days.
 Historically my advisory services were delivered on site at companies located regional.
 I will continue with my advisory work with about 1/3 of my time, but focus on national and to a lesser extent international clientele via phone or Skype.

 Thanks to Ajax Greene, On Belay Business Advisors Inc., business advising, 7 years in business

-6. Know the Value of Vision
+6. Know the value of vision

 I would have placed an earlier emphasis to define the vision, mission and values of our company.
-It is important for the value of our employees to be aligned with my vision for our Company.
+It is important for the value of our employees to be aligned with my vision for our company.